0:00 / 0:00

 The Alternative Measures Program requires the accused to take responsibility for his or her actions and make up for the theft by completing tasks assigned by a probation officer.
 Once the tasks are completed, the prosecutor withdraws the charges against the accused.

 This program might enable you to avoid a criminal record and the associated long-term consequences.
-Michael Gordner will be able to tell you if participating in this program is your best option.
+Nick Cake will be able to tell you if participating in this program is your best option.

 If you are facing charges of theft, identity theft or possession of stolen property, the potential consequences of a conviction are severe.
 Don’t try to handle the situation alone.
-Call Michael Gordner today for the best possible outcome.
+Call Nick Cake today for the best possible outcome.

 Profile photo